-The structure of the Boundary Layer influences a wide range of atmospheric and environmental issues falling within NOAA’s domain, such as atmospheric circulations, dispersion of airborne hazardous materials, low-level winds and turbulence, initiation of convection, evolution of hurricanes, air quality, regional climate change, and the fate of chemical compounds released into the environment.
+The structure of the Boundary Layer influences a wide range of atmospheric and environmental issues falling within NOAA’s domain, such as atmospheric circulations, dispersion of airborne hazardous materials, low-level winds and turbulence, initiation of convection, evolution of hurricanes, air quality, regional changes in climate, and the fate of chemical compounds released into the environment.

 Surface Atmosphere Exchange

-Understanding the processes and environmental variables that control surface-atmosphere exchanges, and translating this understanding into more accurate model parameterizations, is a vital research activity that leads to improved weather, climate and air quality predictions.
+By understanding the processes and variables that control surface-atmosphere exchanges and translating into more accurate model parameterizations, we improve weather, climate and air quality predictions.

 Atmospheric Transport and Dispersion